View Javadoc

 370 /**

-371 * Divides the contents of an indexed array by an adjustment value;
+371 * Decreases the contents of an indexed array by an adjustment value;

 372 * assigns the result to the array and pushes the result onto the stack.